Getting a mortgage with bad credit

 Mortgages for bad credit

 History of bad credit and struggling to get a mortgage, or a poor credit score and worried about your chances of being approved?
 Getting a mortgage with bad credit is possible and we can help!
+Find out more about our bad credit mortgage advisory services here.

 When you apply for a mortgage, lenders look at a range of different criteria including your credit report.
 If you have a bad credit score, it is very unlikely that you will be able to get a mortgage from a high street bank, as you are considered a risk.
 Luckily, we specialise in finding customers the right mortgage at the best price, no matter their credit score.